JosephRossCajulis/EZMongo/README.md

  The connection strings can be either from a local MongoDB installed from a development machine or from a Platform-As-A-Service (PAAS) such as MongoDB Atlas.

  ## Limitations
  This code currently supports CRUD operations for one single collection.

+  ## What's New
-This currently has no validation checks if the connection string supplied is for a MongoDB connection.
+  v1.1 - Added validation checks if the connection string supplied is for a MongoDB connection.